lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 If you want to have the information contained within a `MolpherMol` object available even when the molecule is destroyed, you can tell it to replicate itself by calling its `copy()` method.
-The replicated instance is not bound to any tree and its lifetime is only affected by Python runtime and its garabage collector.
+The replicated instance is not bound to any tree and its lifetime is only affected by Python runtime and its garbage collector.
 However, unbinding the molecule from the tree also means that the actual data in the tree will not be modified, if this instance is changed.
-The following code example ilustrates this behaviour:
+The following code example illustrates this behaviour:

 ..  code-block:: python
     :caption: Copying morphs.